 "The hearing will be scheduled by the board at a future date and consultation with all parties.
 The teacher has requested that the hearing be closed, so we cannot comment further on the matter," said Chairman Robert Gantt, Lexington Richland District 5.

-The State newspaper reported Friday that former Chapin High School teacher is asking the Lexington-Richland District 5 school board to overturn his firing.
+newspaper reported Friday that former Chapin High School teacher is asking the Lexington-Richland District 5 school board to overturn his firing.
 Officials say the seven-member board will decide Monday when to hear the appeal, which Scott Compton wants to hold in private.

 Compton was let go after he talked glowingly about the U.S. and the importance of embracing freedom while stomping on an American flag in his classroom last month.